 Wine and Champagne are bottled in various sizes; the wine you would typically purchase off the shelf from a wine merchant or a supermarket is a ‘standard’ 750ml wine bottle, but other sizes are available.

-The size of wine bottles ranges from 187.5ml, referred to as ‘Split’ and is typically a one-glass serving, up to 15L.
-Magnum-sized bottles (1.5L) are available for specific wines and champagnes; for example, a Moet and Chandon Nebuchadnezzar is available for an eye-watering £1,200 per bottle!
-A 15L bottle is referred to as a ‘Nebuchadnezzar’ and is equal to twenty (yes 20!) bottles, roughly 100 glasses of wine!
+The size of wine bottles ranges from 187.5ml, referred to as a ‘Split’, which is typically a one-glass serving commonly consumed onboard aeroplanes.
+The biggest bottle is 15L, referred to as a ‘Nebuchadnezzar’, and is equal to twenty (yes, 20!) bottles, roughly 100 glasses of wine!
+In context, a Nebuchadnezzar bottle of Moet and Chandon will set you back approximately £2,000 per bottle!

 Wine Bottle Sizes Chart